DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 <br>

-I've given low-priority to: the asset's 'metal' base and the light on top - as it'll be emissive - meaning that no texture will be visible - just light.
+I've given **low-priority** to: the asset's 'metal' base and the light on top - as it'll be emissive - meaning that no texture will be visible - just light.

-I've given higher priority to: the 'painted' band around the outside, the top 'metal' section and the top 'painted' section.
+I've given **high priority** to: the 'painted' band around the outside, the top 'metal' section and the top 'painted' section.

 <br>